We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People also refer to IBS as spastic colitis, mucous colitis, and nervous colon.
 It is a chronic condition.
 However, its symptoms tend to change over the years.
 Symptoms often improve as individuals learn to manage the condition.

-Until recently, scientists were not sure what caused IBS, but there is growing evidence that microbes present during infectious gastroenteritis may trigger a long-term reaction.
+Until recently, scientists were not sure what caused IBS, but there is

 In this article, we discuss symptoms, causes, and treatment, and how diet can affect IBS.